 - Beatmania IIDX also has Extra Stage and One More Extra Stage songs, but of particular note is Mendes, the One More Extra Stage song from IIDX 15: DJ Troopers.
 If you can actually clear it on Another (the hardest normally available difficulty) on the console version, which itself is brutal, you unlock an even harder Black Another chart for it.
 See it here - the left side is Another, and the right side is Black Another.

 - The Binding of Isaac: Sheol is a literal hell, with wickedly hard monsters and Satan as the final boss.
 Wrath of the Lamb adds The Cathedral, a harder inversion of Sheol, and if you beat that while carrying the Polaroid, then you go to the Chest, where there is a boss in every single room.
+Rebirth adds the Dark Room if you beat Sheol while carrying the Negative, which follows the same rules as the Chest.

 - Doom The Roguelike carries a few, if you're willing to follow the red stairways: